 We work hard to increase awareness of different invisible illnesses and facilitate support networks for people with them.
 The things that we do as part of this work include:

 - Development and provision of Invisible Illness information leaflets & other information sheets

-- Public Educational Forums on Invisible Illnesses every 3 months where we have different speakers talk about ways of managing an invisible illness.
+- Educational days every 3 months where we have different speakers talk about ways of managing an invisible illness.
 We have speakers from both the medical and holistic side

 - Annual celebratory Never Hide Your Wings Gala & Recognition Night